parthsarthiprasad/grocer-ease-ui/README.md

 # grocer-ease-ui

 Front end of a smart shopping assistant - lets a user talk to a trained smart AI helping them navigate through stores, find their items with ease, recommend stores based on their item preferance and distance, an interactive and fun experience
+Made in collaboration with friends working on different areas of this idea